 The highest amino acids found in beef protein powders are known as fillers, which are the ones that spike protein content, but have no useful value for protein.
 Only purchase these products if they have been reinforced with essential amino acids for quality.

 Plant protein powders can derive from pea, brown rice, hemp, chia seeds, or all these mixed together.
 This type of protein is normally purchased by those following a vegetarian or vegan diet.
 However, many do buy this to get their source of vegetables, even if they are not following those diets.

 Pea protein powder is the best out of the group since it contains a high amount of BCCAs and the other essential amino acids.
 Brown rice protein powder, for example, has all the amino acids but very low in lysine.
 For this reason, many do not see this as a complete protein.

+Beware of false product advertising when choosing a protein supplement.
 Protein supplements can be labeled as having a higher protein content per serving than what really exists.
 This is called protein spiking, which is using aminos to spike the lab testing of protein to sell more products.

 Several well-known brands went through a lawsuit for this, but still something to look out for when it comes to smaller brand names.

 Any protein with extra creatine and taurine added in needs to show that these counts are separate from the protein amino test.

 Also, proteins that come from animal and plant products will already have EAAs and BCAAs naturally within the product.
 Some brands may add more, but this is only noticed when you check the ingredient amount.

 When is the best time to take protein powder?